aximilli1212/peterhdd.github.io/_posts/2020-02-25-using-firebase-auth-in-flutter.md

 ## Creating A Splash Screen

-First to easily creat a splash screen, you can use the dependency `splashscreen` and just use it in the code.
+First to easily create a splash screen, you can use the dependency `splashscreen` and just use it in the code.
 Inside the `main.dart`, create a `statelesswidget`:

 ```dart
 void main() => runApp(MyApp());